jekabsv/LetonikaReader/README.md

 L/R Region is defined by origin x,y and rectangle width,height.
 origin is located at the regions upper left corner.

+You can find mouse coordinates by running the following command:

+    python -c "import pyautogui; pyautogui.displayMousePosition()"

 ![Tutorial](tutorial.png)

 ## Pages